 (3) The address for Notices and wire transfer information is set forth on Schedule 2 attached hereto.

 No Partnership.
-Nothing contained in this Agreement shall be construed to create an association, trust, partnership or joint venture or impose a trust or partnership duty, obligation or liability between or among the Parties.
+Nothing contained in this Agreement shall be construed to create an association, trust, partnership, joint venture or other legal entity or impose a trust or partnership duty, obligation or liability between or among the Parties.

+Confidentiality.
+Neither Party shall disclose the terms or conditions of this Agreement or a Transaction under this Agreement to a third party (other than the Party's and its Affiliates' employees, equity investors, lenders, counsel, accountants or advisors who have a need to know such information and have agreed to keep such terms confidential) except in order to comply with any applicable Law or exchange, control area or independent system operator rule; provided, each Party shall notify the other Party of any proceeding of which it is aware which may result in disclosure and use reasonable efforts to prevent or limit the disclosure.
+The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with, this confidentiality obligation.

 Non-Waiver.
 Except as explicitly provided herein, failure to enforce any right or obligation by either Party with respect to any matter in connection with this Agreement shall not constitute a waiver as to that matter or any other matter.

 Captions.
 All titles, subject headings, section and clause headings, and similar items are provided for the purpose of reference and convenience and are not intended to affect the meaning of the content or scope of this Agreement.

 Entire Agreement; Successors.
-This Agreement and the exhibits hereto, constitute the entire understanding between the Parties with respect to the matters set forth herein and supersedes all previous claims, agreements, representations or understandings, whether oral or written.
+This Agreement and the exhibit hereto, constitute the entire understanding between the Parties with respect to the matters set forth herein and supersedes all previous claims, agreements, representations or understandings, whether oral or written.
 Except as otherwise stated, this Agreement inures to the benefit of the Parties, their successors and permitted assigns.

 Survival.
 All obligations in this Agreement to cooperate, deliver reports or information and maintain confidentiality shall survive the expiration or termination of this Agreement.